Kennet Avenue

 Kennet Avenue or West Kennet Avenue is a prehistoric site in the English county of Wiltshire.
-It was an avenue of two parallel lines of stones 25m wide and 2.5 km in length, which ran between the Neolithic sites of Avebury and The Sanctuary.
+It was originally an avenue of two parallel lines of stones 25m wide and 2.5 km in length, which ran between the Neolithic sites of Avebury and The Sanctuary.
+There are currently 27 upright stones and 37 concrete pillars marking original stone locations.

-Excavations by Stuart Piggott and Alexander Keiller in the 1930s indicated that around 100 pairs of standing stones had lined the avenue, dated to around 2200 BC from finds of Beaker burials beneath some of them.
-Many stones have fallen or are missing, however.
-A second avenue, called Beckhampton Avenue, led west from Avebury towards Beckhampton Long Barrow.
+Excavations directed by Alexander Keiller and Stuart Piggott in 1934 and 1935 indicated that around 100 pairs of standing stones had lined the avenue, dated to around 2200 BC from finds of Beaker burials beneath some of them.
+The missing stones had been pushed over and buried, or broken up for building materials, between the 13th and 17th centuries.

+A second avenue, called Beckhampton Avenue, led west from Avebury towards Beckhampton Long Barrow, with the 'Adam and Eve' long stones still standing west of the village of Avebury Trusloe.

+Archaeological excavations

-Maud Cunnington righted some of the stones during her work there in the early 20th century.
-Keiller restored the northern third of the avenue in 1934–1935.
+Wiltshire Archaeological and Natural History Society committee member Maud Cunnington re-erected Stone 33a during her work there in 1911.

+Alexander Keiller and Stuart Piggott directed a programme of stone "restoration" on the northern third of the avenue in 1934–1935, beginning at Stone 37a and Stone 37b in the south and finishing where the Avenue joins Avebury stone circle.

 The avenue is within the Avebury section of the Stonehenge and Avebury World Heritage Site.
 It is in the freehold ownership of the National Trust, and a scheduled monument in English Heritage guardianship.
 It is managed by the National Trust on behalf of English Heritage, and the two organisations share the cost of managing and maintaining the property.

+Stone naming conventions

+Alexander Keiller and Stuart Piggott assigned numbers to stones on the section of West Kennet Avenue that they excavated during 1934 and 1935.
+What they called numbers 1 and 2 (now 37B and 37A) marked their most southerly point.
+In their working documents, Keiller and Piggott called the east side of the Avenue the 'left' side, while the west was the 'right' side, which assumes viewing the Avenue facing away from Avebury.

+Isobel Smith, who was commissioned to write up and consolidate the Keiller-Piggott excavations by Gabrielle Keiller, renumbered the stones across Avebury and West Kennet Avenue.
+Her system for naming is still in place, starting with Stone 1A closest to Avebury, with paired A and B stones extending out towards the Sanctuary.

+Occupation site

+The West Kennet Avenue occupation site, discovered by Keiller in 1934 and re-excavated by Joshua Pollard and Mark Gillings in 2013–15, is the remains of Neolithic settlement activity.
+The more recent excavations recovered 16,399 pieces of worked flint with dating ranging from the Mesolithic to the Early Bronze Age.